jorgeavergara522/is601-module1/readme.md

 20.	git clone – Copy a remote repo locally
 21.	git clone - Copy a repository from Github to your local machine
 22.	git checkout - Show unstaged changes in tracked files
+23.     git log --oneline – Show commit history in a compact form23. git log --oneline – Show commit history in a compact form